IAEA shows diplomats images of suspected Iran nuclear clean-up

 “The last image was very clear.
 You could see the pink,” the envoy said.

-The purpose of covering the building could be to conceal further clean-up work from overhead satellites, according to a U.S. think-tank, the Institute for Science and International Security (ISIS).
+The purpose of covering the buildings could be to conceal further clean-up work from overhead satellites, according to a U.S. think-tank, the Institute for Science and International Security (ISIS).

 The IAEA said in a confidential report last week that “extensive activities” undertaken at Parchin since February - including the demolition of some buildings and removal of earth - would significantly hamper its investigation there, if and when it was allowed access to the facility southeast of Tehran.